Rockford.edu / News

 “Anybody can do it if they feel like it.
 It depends on what you want to do,” he posits.
 “And this is what I wanted to do, and so I did.
 Simple as that.”

 Today, even after a 47-year-career with Rockford University, Dr. Martin is far from done with his work.
-Though he retired in May, he has taken on the intensive project of translating an anthology of Greek poetry by Angelos Sikelianos.
+Though he retired this year, he has taken on the intensive project of translating an anthology of Greek poetry by Angelos Sikelianos.

 “I got into this like everything else— by accident.
 It seemed like a fun thing to do, so I got into it, and then I discovered that it was all work and no play,” he jokes before insisting again, “Everything happens by accident, you know.”